instamed/healthcare-payments-blockchain/README.md

 # Start the blockchain and the server
 npm start

-# Create some mock data automatically
+# Create some mock data automatically to setup the network
 npm run mockData

 # Start the server